vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD06_DEMO.md

 23. In the **Add Application** dialog box, click **OK**.
 24. On the Start screen, click the **Internet Explorer** tile.
 25. In the browser, locate the address bar, type the path: **http://localhost/MyService/Service1.svc?wsdl**, and then press Enter.
-26. Show the students the WCF service WSDL.
+26. Review the WCF service WSDL.